The Impact of Swim with Dolphin Tours on Spinner Dolphins

 Lessons from a Citizens Science Project in Kealakekua Bay

 Figure 1.
 Kealakekua Bay.
 The inset shows the main islands of the state, indicating the location of the bay.
 The bay was divided into 6 zones (A-F).
-The line separating zones A-C from zones D-F is a straight line between the Captain Cooke Monument and Kahikolu Church.
+The line separating zones A-C from zones D-F is a straight line between the Captain Cook Monument and Kahikolu Church.
 The approximate spinner dolphin core resting area is indicated with an oval line.
 The dashed and dotted lines indicate the complete and partial closure areas respectively, following the earthquake.
 The scale line (500 m) corresponds to 547 yds, or 1 640 ft.

 Hawaiian spinner dolphins (Stenella longirostris) feed nocturnally and rest in protected bays and coves during the day.
 The duration of the stay varies with bay, school size and season.
 Generally, a spinner dolphin school arrives in a resting area in the early to mid-morning and stays until mid-afternoon.
 While there, the school spends most, if not all, of its time within a core resting area that generally occupies only a small part of the bay or cove.